 Standby rudder actuator input crank shaft galling: The Safety Board believes that the binding of the input shaft to the bearing that is threaded in the standby actuator body could also have produced the two transient uncommanded yaws experienced during previous flights.
-As discussed in section 1.16.5, a rudder movement initiated by the yaw damper will produce a small angular movement of the standby actuator input crank.
+As discussed in section 1.16.3, a rudder movement initiated by the yaw damper will produce a small angular movement of the standby actuator input crank.
 If the crank is not free to move relative to the actuator body, the feedback loop to the MPCU servo valve will be affected so that a rudder deflection command signal may be applied to the MPCU through rotation of the torque tube.
 The rudder could then move beyond normal yaw damper limits until an opposing load sufficient to overcome the binding force between the standby actuator input shaft and bearing applied by the centering spring is reached.
 At this point, the MPCU servo valve null can be restored.
 The resultant deflection could be as much as 5.5 degrees.
-The simulation tests showed that this rudder movement could be easily countered by the airplane's lateral controls.
-Although the airplane would be in a sideslip with some resultant performance penalties, a loss of control is unlikely.
+The simulation tests showed that this rudder movement could be in a sideslip with some resultant performance penalties, a loss of control is unlikely.